silent5/chordial/README.md

 ![Chordial Image](chordial.jpg)

-This is a monophonic chord oscillator with four different voices that are tuned to a variety of chord shapes.
+This is a monophonic chord oscillator with four different pitches that are tuned to a variety of chord shapes.

 Features in a nutshell: